Canberra Dance Theatre is a not‑for‑profit member organisation run by an enthusiastic volunteer Board with a range of skills and experience.

 Board of Canberra Dance Theatre

-The Board is committed to the delivery of quality dance programs, community performances and classes locally, nationally and internationally.
-Board members are active in supporting the administration and special events.
+The Board is committed to the delivery of quality dance programs and community performances.
+Board members are active in supporting CDT’s administration and special events.
 Board meetings are held generally every two months, along with the Annual General Meeting.
 Any CDT Member with appropriate skills who is interested in being part of the Board should contact the Chair to discuss.

 The Artistic Director attends Board meetings in an ex‑officio, non‑voting capacity.
 Jacqui Simmonds is Canberra Dance Theatre’s current Artistic Director.
 Read more about Jacqui here.